 Not all chargers are created equal.
 Sure, that $5 cable from the gas station looks tempting, but it’s probably doing your battery more harm than good.
 Stick with MFi-certified cables (that’s Apple’s stamp of approval) and a trusted wall adapter.
 Need a recommendation?
 Brands like Anker and Belkin have your back.
 They offer fast, reliable charging without frying your battery in the process.
 Bonus points for snagging a MagSafe charger if you’ve got one of the newer iPhones.

-All-time-low-price alert!
-If you prefer headphones to earbuds, this is a deal worth considering.
-"Expect rich, balanced audio with clear highs and punchy bass that’ll make your playlists pop," says Senior Deals Writer Chris McGraw, who specializes in all things tech.
-"They pair seamlessly with Apple devices, offer up to 40 hours of battery life and are as portable as they are comfortable, making them perfect for life on the go."
+These stylish Beats Solo headphones are now 50% off, so you can snag all the signature Beats features for just $100.
+Expect rich, balanced audio with clear highs and punchy bass that’ll make your playlists pop.
+They pair seamlessly with Apple devices, offer up to 40 hours of battery life, and are as portable as they are comfortable, making them perfect for life on the go.

 Here's proof that MFi-certified cables don't have to cost a ton.
 This six-pack is only $9.
 MFi-certified charging cables are tested and approved by Apple, ensuring seamless compatibility, reliable charging and fast data transfer for your devices.
 Unlike uncertified alternatives, MFi cables regulate power delivery to protect your device’s battery and prevent overheating or overcharging.